-Additionally, it should be noted that the law allows for the detention of an asylum seeker who applies for asylum while in detention at a CIT due to a removal procedure.
-This possibility is systematically applied in practice by the authorities.
-According to the statistical information shared by SEF, 27 persons applied for asylum while in detention in 2019.
-According to the information available to CPR regarding 26 such applications, 10 were filled in Porto – Unidade Habitacional de Santo António (CIT – UHSA), and 7 in Lisbon and 9 in Faro.
+The law allows for the detention of an asylum seeker who applies for asylum while in detention at a CIT due to a removal procedure, a possibility which continued to be systematically applied in practice by the authorities in 2020.
+According to the statistical information shared by SEF, 20 persons applied for asylum while in detention in 2020.
+Nevertheless, the information available to CPR based on the communications prescribed in the Asylum Act indicates that 43 such applications have been filled in 2020, the majority of which were in Porto – Unidade Habitacional de Santo António (CIT – UHSA).

-While the Asylum Act also provides for the possibility of placing in detention other categories of asylum seekers, including those subjected to Dublin procedures, in practice only the aforementioned asylum seekers are systematically detained.
+While the Asylum Act also provides for the possibility of placing other categories of asylum seekers in detention, including those subjected to Dublin procedures, in practice only the aforementioned possibilities have been applied in practice.

-The competent authority to place and review the detention of an asylum seeker in a CIT or in detention facilities at the border is the Criminal Court which has territorial jurisdiction over the place where detention is imposed.
-In the case of detention at the border, SEF initially imposes detention but is required to inform the Criminal Court of the detention within 48 hours of arrival at the border for the purpose of maintaining the asylum seeker in detention beyond that period.
+The competent authority to place and review the detention of an asylum seeker in a CIT, or in detention facilities at the border, is the Criminal Court, with territorial jurisdiction over the place where detention is imposed.
+In the case of detention at the border, SEF initially imposes detention, but is required to inform the Criminal Court of said detention measure within 48 hours of arrival at the border for the purpose of maintaining the asylum seeker in detention beyond that period.

-Taking into consideration the absence of special guarantees at the border such as social and psychological assistance, and the negative impact of detention on the mental well-being of certain categories of vulnerable asylum seekers, it is only fair to assume that detention at the border is currently having a negative impact on the quality of procedures, namely for survivors of torture and/or serious violence and victims of trafficking.
+Taking into consideration the absence of special guarantees at the border such as social and psychological assistance, and the negative impact of detention on the mental well-being of certain categories of vulnerable asylum seekers, it is only fair to assume that detention has a negative impact on the quality of procedures, namely for survivors of torture and/or serious violence and victims of trafficking.

 Council of Ministers Resolution 76/97.